TritonDataCenter/rfd/rfd/0035/README.md

  * the HTTP path including query string (http.path)
  * the HTTP URL (http://<host>/ -- http.url)
  * the HTTP status code (http.statusCode, e.g. '200')
+ * the time the server spent handling the request (http.responseTime)

 when available we would also like to include other data such as:

  * the req.timers object from the restify server
- * the filter parameters for a moray/ufds request
  * the restify handler name (e.g. vmapi.updatevm)

 every request will also have available: